Solution · Professional Services

 Prefero works with law firms (estate planning, family law, business litigation, employment law, personal injury), accounting practices, management consultants, financial advisors, and real-estate brokers.
 The agents are configured around each discipline's intake vocabulary (matter intake and retainer for legal; discovery call and engagement letter for accounting and consulting; fit meeting and AUM onboarding for financial advisors) so the qualification process and routing logic match how each profession actually works.

-How does Cora handle urgent consultation requests after hours?
+How does Prefero handle urgent consultation requests after hours?

 Cora monitors every inbound channel (phone, SMS, website forms, and Google Business Profile messages) around the clock.
 When a prospective client contacts the firm after hours, Cora responds within 60 seconds, gathers the key matter details, and either books a consultation into the appropriate practitioner's calendar or flags the inquiry to an on-call principal for matters that require immediate attention.
-In our data, 52% of consultation requests arrive outside standard business hours (Prefero internal data, 4,300+ businesses).
-Cora ensures every one of those contacts receives a professional, qualified response rather than a voicemail.
+In our data, 52% of consultation requests arrive outside standard business hours (Prefero internal data, 5,000+ local businesses).
+Cora ensures every one of those contacts receives a professional, qualified response rather than a voicemail, while Lila works in parallel to keep the review base building so the firm looks as credible as it responds.

 How does Prefero handle practice area routing for a multi-attorney or multi-CPA firm?